-On September 26, 2016, US EPA finalized rules that will reduce the projected growth and emissions of HFCs.
-They affect Section 608 of the Clean Air Act, which extends the ODS (Ozone Depleting Substance) sales restriction to HFCs and other non-exempt substitutes, with the exception of small cans containing two pounds or less of (primarily) HFC-134a for servicing motor vehicle air conditioners.
-These small cans can continue to be sold without technician certification so long as the small cans have a self-sealing valve to reduce refrigerant leakage.
-It also applies to other non-ozone depleting substitutes such as R-1234yf, the new HFO that's quickly becoming the replacement of choice for car and light truck manufacturers around the world due to its lower GWP (global warming potential).
+On September 26, 2016, US EPA finalized rules that affect Section 608 of the Clean Air Act, extending the ODS (Ozone Depleting Substance) sales restriction to HFCs and other non-exempt substitutes (except for small cans containing two pounds or less for servicing MVACs.
+These small cans may continue to be sold without technician certification so long as they have a self-sealing valve to reduce refrigerant leakage.
+It also applies to R-1234yf.
+Purchases of MAC refrigerants in containers larger than two pounds require Section 609 certification beginning 1/1/2018.

 The rule also lists HFO-1234yf as acceptable, subject to use conditions, for limited HD vehicle types, such as medium-duty passenger vehicles, HD pickup trucks and complete HD vans.
-It allows the use of yf in newly manufactured medium and heavy duty vehicles with a GVWR of between 8,500 and 14,000 pounds (Classes 2b and 3) that are built with an air conditioning system designed to use R-1234yf.
+It allows the use of yf in newly manufactured medium and heavy-duty vehicles with a GVWR of between 8,500 and 14,000 lbs (Classes 2b and 3) that are built with an A/C system designed to use R-1234yf.